 Today, there are dozens of conventions regulating all aspects of maritime commerce and transport.
 The IMO names three conventions as its core:

 Admiralty Law In UK

-England admiralty courts dates to atleast the 1360s from the rule of Edward III.
-At that time there were three courts for admiralty matters which were chosen by the admirals who were responsible for the waters in the north, south and west of England.
+England admiralty courts date to at least the 1360s from the rule of Edward III.
+At that time there were three courts for admiralty matters which were chosen by the admirals who were responsible for the waters in the north, south, and west of England.
 In 1483 these local courts were diminished and formed into a single high court of admiralty.
-The English admiralty courts is a common law.
-Around the 1750 the industrial revolution started.
+The English admiralty courts are common law.
+Around 1750 the industrial revolution started.
 The English commerce became stronger, the admiralty courts played an important part in new ideas and innovation.

 In England and Wales today admiralty jurisdiction is practiced by the High Court of Justice in England (EWHC).
 Admiralty law applied in this court is grounded upon the civil law-based Law of the Sea, with statutory law and common law additions.
 The Admiralty Court is no longer in the Royal Courts of Justice in the Strand, having moved to the Rolls Building.